 What is data mapping

-Data maps can be visualised like this.
+Data maps can be visualized like this.

 Additionally, our Boston team members write the date differently than those in Stockholm.
 In the States, you might write 08/01/2022 (month/day/year) to represent the 1st of August.
 However, those in Sweden write 2022/08/01 (year/month/day) for the same date.